 As our lives evolve in our 30s and 40s, so do our friendships.
 Circumstantial traveling outside of our friendship groups often means forming new but long-distance friendships.
 Yet evidence shows that with communication and effort, they can be maintained.

 Long-distance friendships are generally formed in one of two ways; from one friend moving away or a new friendship being made through a shared experience.
 The key to making them work is the desire to not lose touch.
 Having found commonalities and a friendship spark between you, you know you want to continue communicating and stay in each others’ lives.

-Kate Volzer travelled with Flash Pack to Argentina and Bali, making long-distance friendships on both adventures.
+Kate Volzer traveled with Flash Pack to Argentina and Bali, making long-distance friendships on both adventures.
 “My career gap adventures have also taught me about the power of meeting new people and making friends from around the world.
 I feel extremely fortunate to have generated so many new friends from my trips, people I can travel with and whom I’d happily host back home.
-It’s nice to realise you can build new friendships in such a short space of time,” she says.
+It’s nice to realize you can build new friendships in such a short space of time,” she says.

 For Nolina Bergman, the highlight of her trip to Morocco was the group dynamic.
 She says, “It felt like our pack was special.
 We all just hit it off immediately.
 It helped that we were all professionals at a similar age and phase of life.
-We could have great conversations, and we were all interested in exploring the culture and magic of the places we visited, rather than partying.
+We could have great conversations and we were all interested in exploring the culture and magic of the places we visited, rather than partying.
 I still talk to everyone two or three times a week, and we’re planning another trip together.”

 Staying in touch with long-distance friends

 Making long-distance friendships work relies on a shared desire to keep in touch.
 Whether that’s by the occasional video call, daily text messages or meeting once a year for a trip together, the communication frequency must be done on an agreed understanding.
 If one person ends up putting in all the effort or the other thinks it’s not enough, the friendship can waiver.